LegendaryOctoSniffle/Printer/README.md

 ## Schedule

+We will meet once a month for 4 or 5 months.
+The basic structure will be:

+1. We'll buy some parts for the upcoming meeting.
+2. We'll explore the function of those parts.
+3. (Optional) We'll design the 3D printed parts necessary to assemble your purchased parts together.
+You can contribute to the design of these parts or just use other people's designs.
+Multiple people can independently design their own parts, working alone or together with others.
+And in the end, we don't have to settle on one "final" design: different people can use different solutions that they like best.
+Additionally, some parts can be taken directly from existing designs on the internet.
+4. Send me your designs a week before the next meeting, and I'll have them printed for you.
+Or you can print them on your own if you have access to a 3D printer through a library, or work, etc.

 ### March 11th, 1:10PM, Suzallo Library, University of Washington

 I'll be reserving a group study room at the Suzallo Library.
 I'll pick the room on March 1st, based on the number of people planning to attend.
 Go ahead and purchase your [initial parts for March 11th](https://github.com/LegendaryOctoSniffle/Parts#march-10-march-11-2018).
 I've received mine, and I'm excited!
 You might not have to bring all of your parts every time, but for this one do bring all of the parts that you receive.
 I received mine within a week of my order, but if you haven't received all of them by March 11th it won't be a big problem.